 Policy Compliance and Effectiveness:

-Quarterly, an audit is conducted to ensure compliance with the skills assessment policy and to evaluate the effectiveness of the assessment strategies in place.
+Quarterly, an audit is conducted to ensure compliance with the skills assessment policy and evaluate the effectiveness of the assessment strategies.

 Example:

 An external auditor reviews the assessment processes and results, checks for adherence to the policy, and provides recommendations for improvements based on best practices and recent advancements in assessment technologies.